BEECHWOOD COMMUNITY HALL

 Activities and Entertainment

-The HIRER should notify the COMMITTEE that any such licences have been granted at least 4 weeks before the event.
+The HIRER should notify the COMMITTEE that any such licenses have been granted at least 4 weeks before the event.

 The HIRER is responsible for ensuring that:-